Ramos-Ramos/ramos-ramos.github.io/_news/islab_2023.md

 related_posts: false
 ---

-Joined the [ISLab](https://www.is.ids.osaka-u.ac.jp/) of Osaka University as research students
+Joined the [ISLab](https://www.is.ids.osaka-u.ac.jp/) of Osaka University as research students.